Beeleigh Abbey Gardens Open Days

 Assistance dogs only please.

-The new herb garden and ornamental glasshouse was completed in 2019.
+The herb garden and ornamental glasshouse was completed in 2019.
 The herb garden includes a patio area, water rill and water feature as well as growing a wide range of both culinary and medicinal herbs.

 The glasshouse, measuring 13m x 3.5m, is divided into 3 growing areas.
 The central area houses tender climbers and citrus.
 The left hand side grows peach, grapes, tomatoes and other seasonal fruit and vegetables.
 The right hand features a display of seasonal pot plants.